voyagermesh/voyager/docs/user-guide/component/ingress/README.md

                                          - LoadBalancer (default)
                                          - Daemon

-ingress.appscode.com/daemon.hostname       = only applicatble when lb.appscode.com/type is set to Daemon,
+ingress.appscode.com/daemon.nodeSelector       = only applicatble when lb.appscode.com/type is set to Daemon,
-                                      this hostname will indicate which host the load balancer needs to run.
+                                      this nodeSelector will indicate which host the load balancer needs to run.
+                                      The format of providing nodeSelector is - `foo=bar,foo2=bar2`

 ingress.appscode.com/ip                    = provide ip to run loadbalancer on the ip, it will only work